 The Northern Territory is home to some special accommodation and one of the standouts is Longitude 131° at Uluru-Kata Tjuta.
-Scheduled to reopen in September, the luxury camp features 16 tented pavilions with unobstructed views across a desert landscape to “the rock”.
+The luxury camp features 16 tented pavilions with unobstructed views across a desert landscape to “the rock”.
 There’s also a restaurant and bar in a central lodge, with all the creature comforts you could want.

 5. Kata Tjuta